kimoppalfens/kimoppalfens.github.io/_posts/2021-12-22-Windows 11 ADK issue.md

 ## Problem 2 ##

-Ok, so with workaround from Problem 1, we can now start the dot3svc service !
+Ok, so with the workaround from Problem 1, we can now start the dot3svc service !
 But you might still have issues with 802.1x authentication.

 To fix that particular issue, you have to add some registry keys into your WinPE image :